whenslunch/azureml-no-tabi/2.deploy-batch-hf-model/README.md

 Reference: `create_batch_deployment.py`

-After the usual rigmarole to create an MLClient, I muster an `Amlcompute` clusters using the trusty old `Standard_NC40ads_H100_v5` SKU, setting a max cluster size of 1 (after all I'm just testing) and minimum 0, to save $$$ when not in use.
+After the usual rigmarole to create an MLClient, I muster an `Amlcompute` cluster using the trusty old `Standard_NC40ads_H100_v5` SKU, setting a max cluster size of 1 (after all I'm just testing) and minimum 0, to save $$$ when not in use.

 Then it's a matter of creating a batch endpoint called `flux-nf4-batch`, specifying the model and environment, and then configuring a `ModelBatchDeployment`.
 I specified the `output_action=BatchDeploymentOutputAction.APPEND_ROW` which will, as it promises, append each image output path returned from the scoring script, into the final output file.
 And because I don't specify `output_file`, it will come out as the default `predictions.csv`.
 All other configuration values were copy-pasted from examples, although I did set `instance_count` to 1 because I knew that's all I have in my cluster anyway.